Example overview visualization of Dragon1 IT Architecture Principles.

 Goals

-Every principle should have a goal or objective linked to it, to justify it is recognized and used in the organization.
+Every principle should have a goal or objective linked to it to justify recognizing and using it in the organization.

-Doing that helps you to budget and plan changes and mitigate risk IT risks much better.
+Doing that helps you budget, plan changes, and mitigate risk IT risks much better.

 Let's use an example: The principle(s) of IT Services

-Suppose that you have an IT goal in your strategy of providing applications, datasets and IT-infrastructure to the business with higher level of access, availability and scalability and you have another IT goal of lowering the cost and complexity of your IT environment.
+Suppose that you have an IT goal in your strategy of providing applications, datasets, and IT infrastructure to the business with a higher level of access, availability, and scalability, and you have another IT goal of lowering the cost and complexity of your IT environment.

 Then it is more and more common to select the principle(s) of IT services and make that part of your IT Architecture.

-One of the things these principles of IT services tell you, is that it is very wise to create an IT Services Catalog, a document of understandable and workable IT services for the business users with a service level specified.
+One of the things these principles of IT services tell you is that it is very wise to create an IT Services Catalog, a document of understandable and workable IT services for business users with a service level specified.

-Another thing these principles tell you is you could and should be making the IT services as independent as possible of other IT services.
-So that changing some IT components in the background of 1 IT service, does not or hardly effects the other IT Services.
+These principles tell you that you could and should be making the IT services as independent as possible of other IT services.
+So that changing some IT components in the background of 1 IT service does not or hardly affect the other IT Services.

-Thirdly is it very common to group the IT services into business process services, application services and infrastructure services.
+Thirdly, it is common to group IT services into business process, application, and infrastructure services.

-For every IT goal you have in your strategy you can select 1 or more IT architecture principles and vice versa.
+For every IT goal in your strategy, you can select 1 or more IT architecture principles and vice versa.

 Diagram showing Architecture Principles in Context.